The 5 Areas Of Project Management And How To Manage Each Area

 9. Leadership Commitment:

-Gain commitment from organizational leaders to prioritize and support quality initiatives, Ensure leaders actively communicate the importance of quality to the entire team.
+Gain commitment from organizational leaders to prioritize and support quality initiatives and ensure leaders actively communicate the importance of quality to the entire team.

 10. Implement Standardized Processes:

-Develop and implement standardized processes and procedures, Ensure consistency in the application of these processes across the organization.
+Develop and implement standardized processes and procedures and ensure consistency in the application of these processes across the organization.

 11. Data-Driven Decision Making: